yanatan16/yanatan16.github.io/_posts/2020-06-01-race-report-niwots-challenge-2020.markdown

 <!--break-->

 Unfamiliar with Niwot's Challenge?
 [Check it out](https://humanpotentialrunning.com/niwots-challenge/).
 [A race story on my previous completion](http://joneisen.me/running/2019/04/30/niwots-challenge-race-report.html).

+This is a detailed report.
+I might write a short story at some point about community at Niwots.

 Niwots was originally scheduled for April, but due to COVID restrictions, it was postponed until after the Stay At Home orders expired in Colorado.
 This gave everyone extra time to train on the course in good (non-snowy) conditions.
 Most participants took advantage of the time, and I'd say this group had the most combined course knowledge of any niwots.